tendermint/spec/spec/abci/apps.md

   application state
 - [Crash Recovery](#crash-recovery) - handshake protocol to synchronize
   Tendermint and the application on startup.
+- [State Sync](#state-sync) - rapid bootstrapping of new nodes by restoring state machine snapshots

 ## State

-Since Tendermint maintains three concurrent ABCI connections, it is typical for an application to maintain a distinct state for each, and for the states to be synchronized during `Commit`.
+Since Tendermint maintains four concurrent ABCI connections, it is typical for an application to maintain a distinct state for each, and for the states to be synchronized during `Commit`.